dreger/thelivingwell.co/_posts/eat/2016-05-31-budget-organic.md

 Makes sense, yes?
 It just requires a bit of thinking.

-At Aldi or Trader Joes, I get the following items organic, and they hold steady around these prices:
+At Aldi or Trader Joes, I get the following items organic, and they hold steady around these prices:<br>
 -Unsalted Peanut Butter: 3.99 all.day.long.
 (The ingredient list reads: peanuts.
-It makes my joy complete.) <b/r>
+It makes my joy complete.)<br>
--Coconut oil: $4.99 <b/r>
+-Coconut oil: $4.99 <br>
--Quinoa: $3ish?<b/r>
+-Quinoa: $3ish?<br>
 -Chicken stock: Free range, organic, low sodium FOR TWO DOLLARS.
 Yeah.
 I’m yelling about it.
-Because you need tp know. <b/r>
+Because you need tp know. <br>

 Sometimes they’ll have organic beans, grains and lentils too.
 And you can usually find some organic spinach/greens.
 The thing about Aldi is, you never know what you might find.